3DBAG/3dbag-pipeline/README.md

 Tests use `pytest`.

 The tests use the sample data that are downloaded as shown above.
-You can run the sample tests with:
+You can run the unit tests with:

 ```shell
 make test